rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 `unittest` is the testing framework that comes with the Python standard library.
 As a test runner, its design is clunky, archaic, and, ironically, un-pythonic.
-While [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) provides extremely valuable functionality for advanced testing, all of its functionality can be leverage via pytest.
+While [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) provides extremely valuable functionality for advanced testing, all of its functionality can be leveraged while using pytest as your testing framework.

 `nose`, which simply extends the functionality of `unittest`, **is no longer being maintained**.
 There is a project, "Nose2", which is carrying the torch of `nose`.
-However, this is a fledgling project by comparison to `pytest` (as of writing this, `pytest` was downloaded 12 million times last month versus `nose2`'s 150 thousand downloads).
+However, this is a fledgling project by comparison to `pytest`.
+As of writing this, `pytest` was downloaded 12 million times last month versus `nose2`'s 150 thousand downloads.

 The takeaway here is that, when it comes to picking a testing framework for Python, `pytest` is the clear choice.
 Any discussion that you come across to the contrary is likely outdated.